Internet On-Demand (IO-D)

 What is a default route?

 What you are choosing here is between receiving the full internet routing table, which is approximately 850 thousand routes / prefixes or receiving one route, that is the default route (0.0.0.0/0).
 Usually if you have a smaller router, and you are buying Internet On-Demand from Console Connect, you will want to leave this option as is, as getting the default route from us will be the easiest option in terms of configuration.
-If however you are a network engineer and want to set routes, communities and other bgp attributes, you will definitely want to disable this option to get the full internet routing table.
+If however you are a network engineer and want to set routes, communities and other BGP attributes, you will definitely want to disable this option to get the full internet routing table.

 IO-D value-added services